NoahAndrews/BiscuitCase/Readme.md

-BiscuitCase is a fictional restaurant that sells both hot food and non-perishable items.
+This repository contains two apps for a college project which are centered around a fictional restaurant called BiscuitCase, which sells both hot food and non-perishable items.

-For a school project, I am writing two apps based around an on-device SQLite database.
-One app will allow customers to purchase things listed in the database, and the other will allow the database to be managed.
-This project is an offshoot of my earlier HappyBurger project.
+One app allows store employees to manage inventory and view placed orders, the other allows customers to purchase items.
+The apps access an SQLite database on the device.
+Obviously, if this app were for a real restaurant, the database would be located on a server, and a REST API would be implemented.